i-namekawa/Pymagor/README.md

 Pymagor: a Python based ROI definition tool for calcium imaging data

-Pymagor is a tool to draw region-of-interest manually on the multi-page TIFF and other supported image files and quickly get a dF/F trace.
+Pymagor is a tool (windows binary runs without python installed) to draw region-of-interest manually on the multi-page TIFF and other supported image files and quickly get a dF/F trace.
 With user prodided meta-data, Pymagor will automatically align multiple image files for each stimulus condition and field-of-view combinations.
 You can export a PDF summary report and a mat file (or npz) for later analysis.

 Supported platform(s)
 ------